H-DC/Notnetflix/README.md

 - Demo: https://notnetflix.herokuapp.com/

-This project is a simplified front end clone of Netflix.
-It was created with React and CSS (Grid and Flexbox).
-It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to search for movies and display details.
-Feel free to contribute!
+This project is a simplified version of the french front end of Netflix.
+It was created with React and CSS.
+Data are provided by [The MovieDB Api](https://www.themoviedb.org/documentation/api) an Api Key is requiered to use it.

 ### Tools used:
 - React